Is an LLC a C Corp?: Everything You Need to Know

 Also, as with LLCs, if a loan taken out for a corporation is done so with a personal guarantee, your personal assets can be pursued if the terms of the loan are not honored.

 If you need further help understanding the question of is an LLC a C corp?, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.